The Ultimate Guide to Google Performance Max Campaigns [2025]

 Performance Max automatically identifies campaign issues

-Performance Max provides you with a diagnostic insights tool.
-You get automatic alerts every time a potential issue occurs.
-It can be related to your account, billing or campaign status, some policy violations, ad strength, budget, and more.
-The tool also gives you recommendations to troubleshoot any kind of errors.
+Performance Max provides you with a diagnostic insights tool that provides alerts every time a potential issue occurs.
+Issues can be related to the account, billing or campaign status, policy violations, ad strength, budget, and more.
+The tool also gives you recommendations to troubleshoot these errors.

 Performance_max_insights